Echo & the Bunnymen: Shine So Hard

 The band embarked on their first major concert tour between September and December 1980 to promote Crocodiles, supported by London band the Sound, during which they performed their first European concerts in France, The Netherlands and Germany.
 The end of the Camo tour was followed by a four-month break, mainly dedicated to the preparation and recording of their second LP.

 Manager Bill Drummond (later of KLF) and lighting director Bill Butt launched plans for a one-off promotional concert event as the final date of the Camo tour, which would be professionally filmed and recorded.
 It was primarily intended to provide material for the group's first music video, but Drummond and Butt's vision went well beyond the conventional three-minute pop-rock promotional clip, and it reflected their desire to capture Echo & the Bunnymen's live performance during this crucial breakthrough phase of their career.
 Butt was slated to direct, but British film union regulations at the time meant that the film would not be distributed commercially unless it was directed by a union member.
 Butt took over as producer, and on the recommendation of their mutual friend, Patrick Duval, Butt engaged novice filmmaker John Smith, who had earned a union ticket for a film he had directed while at university.

-After extensive consultation with their clients, Smith and Duval were "embedded" in Buxton with the band in the week leading up to the concert, and they were given a completely free hand to structure, shoot and edit the project.
+After extensive consultation with their clients, Smith and Duval were "embedded" in Buxton with the band in the week leading up to the concert, and they were given a free hand to structure, shoot and edit the project.
 Smith and Duval shaped the first part of the film around the differing characters of the four band members, filming both the town and the musicians, but using unusual shooting angles and perspectives.
 This material was then assembled into an impressionistic sequence of seemingly disconnected images, which are gradually revealed to be a montage of the activities of the band members as they prepare for and head to the show.